andgordio/mockupless/docs/Courses/LayoutBasics/Positioning/nesting-and-overflow.md

 </iframe>

 1. Create a new pen.
 In CSS, apply `margin: 0` to the `body` tag.
 2. Start by designing a single card.
-Create a flex parent container with two children, one with a fixed width for a photo, and another with `flex: 1` to take the rest of the space (apply a blue background color to make to effect visible):
+Create a flex parent container with two children: one with a fixed width for a photo, and another with `flex: 1` to take the rest of the space (apply a blue background color to make to effect visible):

 ```html
 <div style="display: flex;">